MileHacker Logo

 Advance Booking Recommendations

 • High Season (June-August): Book accommodation 3-6 months in advance, specifically for popular boutique hotels, luxury villas, or rural hotels.
-Prices are highest during this period.
+Prices are highest at this time.

 • Shoulder Season (April-May, September-October): Book 1-3 months in advance for good selection and reasonable prices.
 Many properties stay busy however provide more flexibility than peak summer.